 Do you have a subscription for a TV guide or maybe a National Geography magazine?
 Reading your favorite monthly magazines can help you avoid relocation depression, so you wouldn’t want to lose those when you are switching houses.
 That’s why it is crucial to update your info.
 Most of the magazines have an option of online updates.
 And if not, you can always call their customer service and ask for an adjustment of location in your delivery details.

 Are you a UNICEF donator?
 Maybe a member of a club or organization?
 Anyways, you receive a monthly subscription in the mail.
 Make sure that you notify them as well.
-If you are a part of a local organization that doesn’t have a website, call them and update them on your location.
+If you are a part of a local organization that doesn’t have a website, calling and updating them on your location must be on your relocating to another state checklist.

 Banking and Credit Card Service Providers